rvsit/bose-unofficial-api/README.md

 poetry run start
 ```

+## Usage

+The following parameter are used in the application

+- IP Address of the Bose device
+- Username of the Bose App
+- Password of the Bose App
+- JWT Token (session token based on username+password)

+Either use username and password or JWT token.
+Both can be provided which would be recommended.
+Not providing a JWT will result in a new login each time the application is started.
+Not providing the username/password will make the application stop working after the token expires (1 year).

+Variables can be provided in 3 ways

+- Run parameters --ip, --user, --pass, --jwt
+- Environment variables `BOSE_IP_ADDRESS`, `BOSE_USERNAME`, `BOSE_PASSWORD`, `BOSE_JWT_TOKEN`
+- Through a `.env` file in the root of the project (see `.env.example`)

+Use `poetry run start` to start the application.

 ## Supported devices and functions

 This API has been tested with the following devices and functions: